apache/incubator-graphar/docs/cpp/examples/snap-to-graphar.rst

   ASSERT(graph_info->Save(save_path + graph_name + ".graph.yml").ok());

-Next, high-level vertex/edge builders from GraphAr C++ library are used to write the vertex and edge data to payload data files.
+Subsequently, we employ the high-level vertex and edge builders provided by the GraphAr C++ library to generate payload data files with vertex and edge data.
-The following code snippet shows how to create and save the edge data file.
+The code snippet that follows demonstrates the generation and preservation of the edge data file.

 .. code:: C++

   // construct edges builder GAR_NAMESPACE::builder::EdgesBuilder e_builder(edge_info, save_path,
                                                  ADJLIST_TYPE, VERTEX_COUNT);